danielyuenhx/cleanchain/README.md

 ## Linking with [CleanChain-Backend](https://github.com/danielyuenhx/cleanchain-backend):

+Run data fetching API in the backend by using:

+`python server.py`

 Make note of the App ID of your smart contract app and enter it in the `appIndex` variable within the App.js file of the React app.
+Follow the instructions listed to access the Algorand testnet.